-Summer’s officially arrived.
-For those of you (like me) living in one of our country’s stifling main metropolises, it’s time to bust out your air conditioners that sound like jet engine turbines and your fans that just push around the hot air.
-Or, instead of trying to secure a tiny patch of poolside concrete, how about you run away to the countryside, where the air is cool, the lake feels great, and the s’mores are waiting to be made?
+Summer’s just around the corner, which means it’s time to plan!
+For those of you (like me) living in one of our country’s stifling main metropolises, that usually entails busting out your air conditioners that sound like jet engine turbines or using fans that just push around the hot air.
+This year, instead of trying to secure a tiny patch of poolside concrete, how about running away to the countryside, where the air is cool, the lake feels great, and the s’mores are waiting to be made?

 Furthermore, what better way to enjoy the countryside and Canada’s awesome natural offerings than by camping?
 Disclaimer: If you’re the type of person who needs their daily Venti Iced Skinny Hazelnut Macchiato, may I recommend glamping.
 However, for adventurous non-diva types, there’s good old reliable camping.
 No matter what part of the country you find yourself in, there’s always an interesting not-too-far away option.
 Here are some of the best camping spots to spend a weekend in the wild this summer.